PowerKuy/Growlauncher-Documentation/API docs.md

 ## runThread
 `runThread(function func, args)`

-Run a thread of a function or with arguments, no return.
+Run a thread of a function with arguments, no return.

 Example:
 ```lua